Walkalong Glider Inventor's Interview Page and New Directions

 Back to another History of Walkalong Flight page

-If you believe, as I do, that walkalong gliding will become as common a science activity as dropping Mementos into Coke, then it makes sense to sniff out the creation stories of how it began and branched.
+I consider myself very fortunate to live in a time when walkalong flight is spreading throughout the world and morphing into different forms.
+It's been exciting to sniff out the creation stories of how it began and branched.
 When students learn how to surf a glider on a wave of air they can also discover the fascinating stories of real people as they experienced that spark of invention.
 Just as importantly, they can see the foundations upon which discoveries are built, how people who make great discoveries tend to be interested in lots of different things, how they communicate with experts, how serendipitous accidents happen, and how years can pass before an idea reaches fruition.
 This is good stuff!

 |Joseph E. Grant invented walkalong gliding in 1950.
 And now we can learn from his daughters and son about this facinating man.
 Click here or on the picture.||At the age of 13, Tyler MacCready invented walkalong gliding again in the late 1970s and manufactured gliders. click here or on the picture .||Michael Thompson invented very thin, very slow-flying foam walkalong gliders.
 Click here or the picture.||Phil Rossoni invented a paper walkalong glider and has shown how they work and how to fly.
 Click here or the picture.|